YaoYao-dd/SimpleHttpClient/README.md

 See [Sample in TestCase](src/test/java/org/yaod/shc/httpclient/SsHttpClientTest.java)

 This repo offers [json](src/test/resources/jsonserver.json) for testing, use https://www.npmjs.com/package/json-server to start a mock webserver if you like.

+* Known issue:
+   there is no header and queryparam in the http operations,  I would say this is not a sophisticated ready to use library, instead of a proof of concept, take it to implement your own solution.

 Thanks